 Credit Card Application Rules

-• History of applications and approvals
+• Your history of applications and approvals

-• Timing of applications
+• The timing of applications

-• History of closing cards
+• Your history of closing cards

-• History of earning welcome offers
+• Your history of earning welcome offers

 a close-up of a laptop sitting on someone's lap while a hand holds a credit card